 The Oscars are Under Construction

-The Film Academy announced three major changes for the Academy Awards, including a brand-new category for “Outstanding Popular Film.”
+The Academy of Motion Picture Arts & Sciences announced three major changes for this year’s Oscars, including a brand-new category for “Outstanding Popular Film.”
 The Academy Awards is coming up on its 91st anniversary, and President John Bailey's announcement has definitely shifted the second most watched television event.

 Finally, the Academy announced a brand-new category for Outstanding Popular Film, the first addition since 2001 when the category for Best Animated Feature was added to the award roster.
 The Popular Film category will feature five nominees, the standard for all Oscars excluding Best Picture.
 This new category has been long wanted by critics and moviegoers alike since the box office blowouts tend to be ignored by the Academy.
 At the 2009 Academy Awards, Christopher Nolan’s critically-acclaimed blockbuster film The Dark Knight was snubbed a best picture or directorial nomination despite the film’s eight nominations and Heath Ledger’s posthumous win for Best Supporting Actor.
 This major spurn seemed to spark the conversation around films adored in pop culture being ignored by the Academy, leading many to believe that the Oscars are another prestigious award show centered on arthouse films and high culture-inclined entertainment.